nikitavoloboev/data/writing/writing.md

 # Writing
 I love writing.
-Human language, of which I currently know two so far: russian and english.
+Human language, of which I currently know two so far: Russian and English.

 Is incredibly empowering.
 The sheer fact that I can actually put my thoughts onto paper in a way that other people can read and understand is amazing.